bebraw/cv/cv.md

 # Juho Vepsäläinen

-I've been working with computers since I was a small kid though I became more serious about programming only after starting at the university.
-It was during that time that I became interested in open source.
-Eventually the path led me to found my own company, SurviveJS Oy, built around educating people about JavaScript.
-I also became involved in the founding of Finland's first React and GraphQL conferences and at the moment operate as the director for the first one.
+I've been working with computers since I was a small kid though I became more serious about programming only during my university studies.
+It was during that time that I became interested in open source and eventually the path led me to found my own company, SurviveJS Oy, built around educating people about JavaScript.
+I also became involved in the founding of Finland's first React and GraphQL conferences and at the moment operate as a conference director.

 I moved to Vienna from Finland around 2017 and since then I've become perhaps more cosmopolitan and cultural person.
-The time I've spent in Austria has made me appreciate Finnish culture and a return to the roots may be in order one day.
+The time I've spent in Austria has made me appreciate Finnish culture and I returned to Rautalampi, Finland in 2021 after witnessing the impact of the pandemic on city life and culture in general.

 By now, I'm an experienced developer, author, and consultant.
 I'm a known figure in the community and I've been awarded for my efforts (Blue Arrow Awards).
+I've also been listed twice on the influential ICT persons of the year by Tietoviikko (2019, 2020).

 ## Education - 2001-2004